 When you stop to think about it, our community would be significantly less appealing without WKMA.
 We are making a positive difference every day, and with your financial gift, William King Museum of Art can continue to serve future generations.

 Please, make a donation to the Museum today.
-Your tax-deductible gift of $1,000, $100 or even $50 will support the Museum’s important work.
-No gift is too small to make a
+Your tax-deductible gifts will support the Museum’s important work.
+No gift is too small to make a difference.

 William King Museum of Art Board of Trustees and Staff